 Philosophy – the pursuit of wisdom – deals systematically with values and concepts central to our lives as individuals and social beings.
 Philosophy explores the rational bases of other areas of inquiry such as science, social science, politics and religion.
 Philosophy facilitates the development of valuable, advanced skills in constructing and analyzing arguments, reading and writing critically and with precision, and approaching problems imaginatively and reflectively.

 Philosophy at UD

-Philosophy majors at UD receive broad training in the liberal arts and sciences.
+Philosophy majors at the University of Dayton receive broad training in the liberal arts and sciences.
 All philosophy majors complete the Bachelor of Arts liberal studies curriculum in which students study literature, the creative and performing arts, foreign language, and the social sciences, as well as completing an integrated sequence of natural science courses.

-The University of Dayton's Department of Philosophy has one of the largest faculties in the Midwest.
+The Department of Philosophy at UD has one of the largest faculties in the Midwest.
 The philosophy faculty members have a wide range of scholarly and teaching interests.

 Philosophy naturally complements other areas of study.
 Philosophy students are encouraged to complete second majors in biology, communication, economics, English, history, international studies, languages, physics, political science, premedicine, psychology, religious studies, and sociology.
 Concentrations can be developed in any area within the College of Arts and Sciences or in other areas such as management, finance, and marketing.